2.1. Vivado Project¶

 - Select

-- In the Export dialog check Include Bitstream and leave Export To: set to
+- In the Export dialog click Next, then check Include Bitstream, click Next, then leave Export To: set to the project directory.

-This HDF file must then be imported into the PetaLinux project for integration with the Linux environment and MAC software.
-Copy this HDF file to the PC running the PetaLinux tools, then refer to the PetaLinux Projects page.
+This XSA file must then be imported into the PetaLinux project for integration with the Linux environment and MAC software.
+Copy this XSA file to the PC running the PetaLinux tools, then refer to the PetaLinux Projects page.

 Iterating on the Vivado Project¶